dangerzau/pihole-dns-sync/README.md

 > (`ping`, `curl`, `nc`) so you have basic troubleshooting tools even though the
 > image is otherwise minimal.

-🚀 GitHub Actions
-This repository includes a GitHub Actions workflow to automatically:

-Build the Docker image

-Push to GitHub Container Registry (GHCR) as ghcr.io/dangerzau/pihole-dns-sync:latest

-You only need to git push, and everything else is handled automatically.

-📜 License
-MIT License

 🎯 Notes
 Works best with Pi-hole v6 (which introduced API support for DNS records)